sergey-melnychuk/sergey-melnychuk.github.io/_posts/2026-03-04-fund-router.markdown

 ### 2) FundRouter + FundRouterStorage

+Each proxy is an EIP-1167 minimal proxy that `delegatecall`s into `FundRouter`.
+This means inside `transferFunds`, `address(this)` refers to the *proxy* — which is where the deposited funds actually live.
+The router implementation is shared, but each proxy operates on its own balance.
+The proxy also has `receive() external payable {}`, so it can accept plain ETH transfers before or after deployment.

 `FundRouter` routes ETH and optional ERC20s, gated by storage permissions:
 - `isAllowedCaller(msg.sender)` must be true,
 - `isAllowedTreasury(treasury)` must be true,